 The NHS in England uses an electronic record system called the Summary Care Record.
 If you’re registered with a GP practice in England, you’ll automatically have a Summary Care Record unless you’ve chosen not to have one.
 A Summary Care Record contains important information about your medical history.
 If you’d like to add information about your advance care plan to your Summary Care Record, speak to your GP.

-In 2020 Dorothy House has made Advance Care Planning a priority.
-We want to support the professionals in our community to have an up-to-date range of resources available for signposting.
+In 2020, Dorothy House made advance care planning a priority.
+We want the professionals in our community to have an up-to-date range of resources available for signposting.

 Additionally, watch a short video with Janet Bilton, an Advanced Nurse Practitioner, discussing the methods that can be employed when having difficult conversations remotely.

-This webinar was hosted by the Dorothy House team and highlight some clinical and non-clinical questions around approaching conversations and how to record preferences.
+This webinar was hosted by the Dorothy House team and highlights some clinical and non-clinical questions around approaching conversations and how to record preferences.